Ass

 Domesticated individuals of this species occur around the globe.
 However, true wild donkeys can be found only in northern Africa and the Arabian peninsula.
 These animals are known to favor warm and dry climatic conditions, in which feral donkeys typically live.

-Donkeys generally maintain an herbivorous diet.
+Donkeys generally maintain an herbivorous (graminivorous) diet.
 These grazing mammals primarily rely on grass, occasionally using shrubs and desert plants.

 Donkeys are polygynous, which means that one male mates with many females during a breeding season.
 Breeding occurs year-round.
 The gestation period usually lasts for 11-14 months, after which a single foal is born.
 Newborn babies are developed and are able to stand and feed during the first 30 minutes of their lives.
 Weaning occurs at 5 months old.
-Both males and females of this species are ready to mate at 2 years old, although males usually do so only after 3 - 4 years old, when they become dominant.
+Both males and females of this species are ready to mate at 2 years old, although males usually do so only after 3-4 years old when they become dominant.

-Over thousands of years, donkeys have been important working animals in various parts of world.
+Over thousands of years, donkeys have been important working animals in various parts of the world.
 They are still very important livestock species in many countries.
-These animals originate from the Wild asses.
+These animals originate from Wild asses.
 They first appeared during the predynastic period, as early as 6,000 years ago in ancient Egypt, north-eastern Africa.
-The overall population of donkeys is currently increasing, whereas numbers of the African wild ass and the related onager are decreasing.
+The overall population of donkeys is currently increasing, whereas the numbers of the African wild ass and the related onager are decreasing.
 These three species have long served humans as beasts of burden and companions.